euhfs/flutter_template/README.md

 ## Folder Structure

-Folder Structure will located in `/lib` and it will be by default for desktop and mobile *delete* desktop or mobile if you don't want one in your project.
+The folder structure is located in `/lib` by default, supporting both desktop and mobile.
+Delete the desktop or mobile folders if you do not need them.

 * First in the main function in `main.dart` it loads: `AppLayout()` which decides based on the width of the screen if it should build the *Mobile* or *Desktop* UI.
 If it's desktop it builds: `MainScreenDesktop()` and if it's mobile it builds: `MainScreenMobile()`.